Pamplona Running of the Bulls Tours - Experience the amazing Fiesta de San Fermin in 2017 with PP - The Pamplona Specialists

 The weather should be hot and sunny, so bring your swimmers, towel, and sun cream.
 But be warned: it can get cool late at night - so also bring something warm.
 Occasionally it can also be cool and wet.
 So basically be prepared for everything!

-Do I need to change money?
-How much will I spend?
 As with most of western Europe, the local currency in Spain is the Euro.
 We strongly suggest you change up the bulk of your money before leaving.
 While there are plenty of ATMs about in Pamplona (not at the camp).How much?
 This will depend very much on how much you drink.
-Pamplona, being a street fiesta, is quite cheap, budget on 60-100 euros per day to cover food and general partying. close
+Pamplona, being a street fiesta, is quite cheap, budget on 60-100 euros per day to cover food and general partying.

-What are the coaches like?
 All our coaches to Pamplona are fitted with TV/video, stereo, toilets and air conditioning.
 Refreshments will be available on the coach.
 All coach tours depart from Embankment, opposite Embankment tube station.
 We cross the channel by ferry from Dover to Calais then do a night drive to Spain arriving just after dawn.
 All our coaches are non-smoking, however we have regular stops along the way.
-Each coach has a PP courier to assist passengers. close
+Each coach has a PP courier to assist passengers.

-Can I watch the Running of the Bulls from a balcony?
 You can treat yourself to viewing the Running of the Bulls on a balcony as the they run immediately below you.
 Limited balconies are available but must be pre-booked.
-Cost £75 per person. close
+Cost £75 per person.

-What if I need to cancel?
 As all deposits are non-refundable you will lose at least this amount if you cancel.
 Please note that bookings and names are not transferable.
 If you have paid in full, refunds (if any) due will depend upon when we receive your written, faxed or emailed cancellation instructions.
 Our full booking conditions are printed on each confirmation invoice, which will be emailed to you.
-Or they are available upon request from our office. close
+Or they are available upon request from our office.